XOW Logo

 superhero

-Doom tries to kill the FF when they return from the past, but Invisible Girl saves them.
+Doom tries to kill the Fantastic Four when they return from the past, but Invisible Girl saves them.
 Doom escapes with his jetpack.

 Reprinting